 Since 2004, Bahrain has been holding the Manama Dialogue in cooperation with the International Institute for Strategic Studies (IISS) in London.
 Germany uses this key regional forum in the sphere of foreign and security policy to maintain an ongoing exchange with Bahrain and other countries in the region.

-Germany’s positive image in the country is largely founded on its highly competitive industrial and technology sectors, in which Bahrain shows a keen interest.
+Germany is Bahrain’s third most important business partner in the European Union.
+Germany’s positive image in the country is largely founded on its highly competitive industrial and technology sectors.
 On the German side, small and medium-sized companies in particular are taking advantage of the good investment climate in Bahrain.
-At present, more than 50 German companies have offices in Bahrain or are engaged in projects in the country.
-A delegation from the Bundestag Committee on Economic Affairs and Energy, headed by former Federal Minister Peter Ramsauer, last visited Bahrain in early 2017.
-In early April 2016 a cross-sectoral business delegation from the Euro-Mediterranean-Arab Association (EMA), headed by former Federal President Christian Wulff, visited Bahrain.
-The Bahraini Minister of Industry, Commerce and Tourism, Zayed bin Rashid Al Zayani, and the new Chief Executive of the country’s Economic Development Board (EDB), Khalid Al Rumaihi, visited Germany in early 2015.
+At present, around 30 German companies have offices in Bahrain or are engaged in projects in the country.
 There are approximately 500 German nationals living in Bahrain.

 In the cultural sector, the regional office of the Goethe-Institut (GI), located in Abu Dhabi in the United Arab Emirates, has been responsible for Bahrain since 2006.
 The cultural events offered by the German Embassy in collaboration with Bahraini partner organisations attract considerable interest.
 German language courses are offered by the Embassy, the University of Bahrain and the Bahrain School.